CallMeFoxie/EmbeddedBOINC/README.md

 Proper tested release map can be found in [Benchmarks](Benchmarks.md) file.

-Do note that no armhf has been tested on a live device yet as I do not have any in my drawers right now.

 If you want another board supported it should be pretty easy - throw required modules into configs/kernel.conf and rebuild the kernel package and test it out.
 The rest should be universal.
 Then feel free to send me a pull request with the device :).

-I also take donations in the form of devices, the distribution will be adjusted to the device as much as possible and then the device will take part in the compute cabinet.
+I also take donations in the form of devices, the distribution will be adjusted to the device as much as possible and then the device will take part in the compute cabinet (right now I have roughly 25 devices online with another 7 waiting to be plugged in).

 ## Tested BOINC projects